Good to know

-- Closure system.
-The Furia S’ Velcro closure has been redesigned.
+- The Furia S’ Velcro closure has been redesigned.
 It comes with a unified strapping system (also known as Z-closure), doing away with the Furia’s two separate straps.

-- Tension system.
-The Furia S uses the IPR tension system.
+- The Furia S uses the IPR tension system.
 This tech replaces the Furia’s PCB-Tension, which promises a sock-like fit and improved sensitivity.

 Downturn.
 The Scarpa Furia S is a rock climbing shoe with an aggressive downturn.
 Its highly pointed camber allows for tiptoeing on small holds and ledges with enough precision.
 Kicks with this amount of downturn are designed for single-pitch ascents.

 Applications.
 This indoor/outdoor rock shoe is built for both bouldering and sport climbing.
 It comes equipped with the right set of components to scale overhanging terrain.

 A below-the-ankle climbing shoe for men is the Scarpa Furia S. The last on which it was built gives it a highly asymmetric (curved) interior.
 A secure and personalized lockdown is achievable using the shoe’s redesigned hook-and-loop closure.
 Its revamped heel zone promises a suction-like fit at the rear.

 Midsole.
 The Furia S grants underfoot support and protection from its Flexan midsole.
 It has a very minimal thickness of 1 mm.